nurrony/hlsdownloader/README.md

 Configuration
 -------------
 `destination` is optional.
-If `destination` is not provided it won't do nothing.
+If `destination` is not provided it just fetch the content.
 It can also be useful if you want to do CDN content pre-fetching for your end viewers.
 It's simple as below

 ```sh